 You can't pitch compilation songs or songs where you're a featured artist.
 Currently Spotify only allows you to choose track's where you're the lead artist.
 So bear this in mind too.

 It's best to upload to Ditto with plenty of time to spare and pitch early.
 The very latest you should be pitching is 7 days before your release date, but ideally you want to be uploading & submitting your tracks to playlists weeks in advance of your release date.

 Spotify's curators have to go through thousands and thousands of playlist submissions every day, so the earlier you pitch, the better your chance of getting heard.

 Also, you can only submit one track per release.
+This is to limit the amount of artists pitching their music at any one given time, so Spotify's editorial team can give every artist a chance.
 So if you're releasing an album or EP, have a good think about which track is most likely to get picked up by playlists.

 We've only covered the basics here, but we've got a whole other article on submitting music for playlists to Spotify directly here.
 So go check that out.

 Pitch music to independent curators

 When it comes to pitching your music to independently curated playlists (that's any playlist on Spotify that isn't built by Spotify themselves) you'll need to start hunting down independent playlist curators.

 There are thousands of popular independent Spotify playlists out there created by all sorts of curators - from blogs, media outlets and industry folk to just your average Spotify users.